slashid/php/README.md

     PersonInterface::BUCKET_ORGANIZATION_END_USER_NO_ACCESS => ['secret_key' => 'aaa-aaa-aaa'],
 ]);

-// Overrides attributres in a bucket.
+// Overrides attributes in a bucket.
 $person->setBucketAttributes(PersonInterface::BUCKET_ORGANIZATION_END_USER_NO_ACCESS, ['secret_key' => 'aaa-aaa-aaa']);

 // Deletes the attributes in a bucket.